Learning Contextually-Adaptive Rewards via Calibrated Features: Environment details

 \section{Environment details}

-We define three distinct environments, each characterized by three features as shown in blue in Fig.~\ref{fig:env-feats}.
-The state for each environment is represented as a 23-dimensional continuous vector consisting of end-effector (EE) position (3 values: xyz coordinates) and orientation (9 values: rotation matrix), human position (3 values: xyz coordinates), stove position (3 values: xyz coordinates), laptop position (3 values: xyz coordinates), and 2 environment-specific contextual elements.
 We generate 10k random states per environment by selecting a random robot EE xyz location above the table within the robot's reachable workspace, then solving inverse kinematics to obtain joint angles without collisions.
-The positions of other objects (human, stove, and laptop) remain constant across states.
-The two contextual elements of a state are randomly sampled with continuous values that range between 0 and 1, however our method can work with contextual elements that follow the state initialization generally in $\mathbb{R}$.
+Object positions (human, stove, and laptop) remain constant across states.
+The two contextual elements of a state are randomly sampled with continuous values that range between 0 and 1; however, our method can work with contextual elements that follow the state initialization generally in $\mathbb{R}$.

-For each environment, all features are normalized to fall within the $[0,1]$ range using min-max normalization across the entire 10k-state dataset.
-For training stability, the state representation is similarly normalized.

-In the \textit{Weighted Block} environment, the features are z distance to table, xy-planar distance to stove, and xy-planar distance to laptop.
-These are affected by contextual elements of block weight and stove heat.
-This environment models scenarios where heavier objects may preferably be carried closer to the table and away from the laptop, while generally maintaining distance from a hot stove.

-For the \textit{Cup} environment, the features are cup angle, xy-planar distance to stove, and xy-planar distance to laptop.
-These are affected by contextual elements of cup fullness and stove heat.
-This environment captures situations where fuller cups should be carried more upright and away from the laptop, while generally maintaining distance from a hot stove.

-In the \textit{Utensil} environment, the features are utensil point at person, xy-planar distance to stove, and xy-planar distance to human.
-These are affected by contextual elements of utensil sharpness and stove heat.
-This environment represents scenarios where sharper utensils should be carried pointed away from and at a safe distance from the human, while generally maintaining distance from a hot stove.